davepacheco/rfd/rfd/0115/README.md

 but more complex failures.
 These are not so easily categorizable, so we will take them in turn.

-**PostgreSQL lag and associated issues.**  In 2017, we discovered that Manta was susceptible to major downtime incidents relating to PostgreSQL replication lag.
+**PostgreSQL lag and associated issues.**  In 2017, we found that Manta was susceptible to major downtime incidents relating to PostgreSQL replication lag.
 This has been discussed extensively in tickets like [MANTA-3283](https://smartos.org/bugview/MANTA-3283), MANTA-3402, and many